iqomp/migrate/README.md

 # Compare migration config and database without executing the migration
 composer migrate test

-# Compser migration config and database without executing the migration
+# Compare migration config and database without executing the migration
-# and create migration file for manual execution by developer.
+# and print it to STD_OUT for manual execution by developer.
-composer migrate to ./migrate.sql
+composer migrate to > ./migrate.sql
 ```

 ## Migration Config